What is Turkish Airlines?

 Turkish Airlines Equipment:

 Turkish Airlines flies nonstop to North American gateways in New York, Chicago, Washington DC, Los Angeles, Houston and Boston.
-Depending on the equipment, planes carry 312 or 337 passengers in Business/ Comfort Class/ Economy sections.
-The oldest planes flown between Turkey and the USA are five years old, and appear well maintained.
+The fleet consists of B777-300 ERs, A330-300s, A330-200s, A340-300s, A321-200s and a few other models.
+Depending on the equipment, most planes carry 312 or 337 passengers in Business/ Comfort Class/ Economy sections.
+The oldest craft flown between Turkey and the USA are still relatively young and appear well maintained.
 We weren't certain whether it was the pilots' skill or the advanced equipment — perhaps both — but takeoff and landing were exceptionally smooth and quiet.

 Dining Aboard Turkish Airlines: